All of the Six Flags Locations in the US: Ranked

 5. Six Flags Fiesta Texas - San Antonio, Texas

-As one of the newer Six Flags parks, having opened in 1992, this relatively new park features a whopping 39 rides and 8 different themed areas.
+This relatively new park features a whopping 39 rides, and 8 different themed areas.

 The DC Universe is the most recent addition to the areas of the park, where the super popular Superman Krypton Coaster can be found.